Skip to main content

 4. Run tests and shut down.

-• dev is the dev friend for watch-mode iteration (extension dev --no-browser + extension dev --wait).
+• dev is for watch-mode iteration (extension dev --no-browser + extension dev --wait).

-• start is the test friend for production-style checks (extension start --no-browser + extension start --wait).
+• start is for production-style checks (extension start --no-browser + extension start --wait).

 Important distinction: run mode vs readiness gate